csquared/chriscontinanza.com/_posts/2011-05-02-Hackers-Hacking.md

 The Zend fucking Framework.
 I fail.
 I showed up with a knife to a gun fight.

 And at first, I was legitimately scared.
 Fuck, these are engineers.  *We&quot;re not going for elegance, we&quot;re going for features*.
-And yet as this realization dawned on me while the show-and-tell continued, I realized I had, in fact, already had this figured out.
+And yet as this realization dawned on me while the show-and-tell continued, I realized I already had this figured out.
 Zend Framework is so productive, you can generate a form from an array.
 Imagine that.
 A whole form out of just a little array.
 I&quot;ll see your Zend Framework, and I&quot;ll raise you RAILZ 3!!

 So yes, this is a story about how using Rails 3 made me a badass.
 Because for a breif moment, it did.
 That night I went home and <code>rails generate</code>-d my way into a fully functional frontend.
 Psh.
 An array to build a form.
 I thought I would show off and share with them a shell script that would generate the whole app for them too, but as usual I was getting ahead of myself.
 Rails has come a long way with legacy database support but I still needed to code around some legacy fields.
 Nevertheless, I was up and going in an evening.